 Social Security isn’t without its funding challenges.
 After decades of collecting more than it paid out, it built a surplus of assets.8 Now, with a retiree population that’s outpacing the working population—and living longer—the system is beginning to pay out more than it takes in.
 The program will likely need to change at some point to continue, but it’s too important to go away.

 Until that happens, it’s still worth thinking about deferring your Social Security income.

 As You Consider When To Begin Taking Social Security, Remember These Three Things

 First, filing for Social Security income prior to your full retirement age can dramatically reduce your monthly income amount.
 Second, if you have no immediate need for Social Security income, consider holding off on filing.
-This will allow your benefit to grow 8% each year you defer, until the age of 70.
-Third, deferring filing not only increases your individual monthly benefit, it can also increase your spousal benefit.
+This will allow your benefit to grow 8% each year you defer past your FRA, until the age of 70.
+Third, by waiting until their own FRA to file, your spouse can potentially collect the maximum spousal benefit.

 I Won’t Be Opening My Gifts Early

 After my birthday letdown, I now wait, despite my kids’ wishes, to open my gifts on my birthday.
 Filing for Social Security at the earliest possible time can be tempting, and many people can’t resist.
 The downside is that it reduces their Social Security income—and that won’t change.
 There are instances when filing for Social Security early, or at full retirement age, may be the best option.
 But if that’s not true in your situation, consider the benefits of waiting before making your final decision.